Scenes from Awajima: Characters

+A student who enrolled at Awajima to fulfill her longtime aspirations since middle school.
+She nurtures a fiery passion despite her reserved demeanor and hangs out with Sara and Eri.

 Media

 Manga

 Written and illustrated by Takako Shimura, Scenes from Awajima was originally serialized on Ohta Publishing's PocoPoco website from June 7, 2011, to 2016.
 It later moved to the Ohta Web Comic website where it continued from July 29, 2016, to March 15, 2024.
 Its chapters were collected into five tankōbon volumes from April 15, 2015, to May 13, 2024.

 During their panel at Anime Expo 2025, Yen Press announced that they had licensed the series for English publication.